All Products

 Important

 In the provisioned mode, you are charged for instances until you release the instances, even if the instances do not process any requests.
-If your provisioned instances do not process any requests and fees continue to incur, you need to release the instances at the earliest opportunity.
+If your provisioned instances do not process any requests and fees continue to incur, release the instances at the earliest opportunity.
 For more information, see Configure auto scaling rules.

-The number of function invocations
+Number of function invocations

 Note